JonmarCorpuz/SecondBrain/Google Cloud/App Engine.md

 Google App Engine is a PaaS offering that enables developers to build and deploy applicaitons on a fully managed serverless platform

+* Manages the underlying computing and network infrastructure
 * AppEngine is regional and services are deployed across multiple zones (You can't change an application's region once the project is created)
 * Allows developers to focus on writing code without worying about provisioning, maintaining, or scaling servers
 * Supports various programming languages using pre-configured runtimes